After more than a month in the hospital, we’re expressing thanks

 Recommended Reading

-Illustration of woman talking with medical professional.
+An illustration of a woman talking with a clinician.

 Communication is among top concerns in Rett caregivers survey